kogosoftwarellc/open-api/README.md

 openapi.initialize({
     apiDoc: require('./api-doc.js'),
     app: app,
-    routes: [
+    paths: [
-        path.resolve(__dirname, 'api-routes'),
+        path.resolve(__dirname, 'api-paths'),
     ],

     // Provide a mapping of dependency names.
     // The keys of this object can be named parameters in the signature of
-    // the functions exported from the modules in your routes directory.
+    // the functions exported from the modules in your paths directory.
     dependencies: {
         dataprovider: mockDataProvider(),
         geoservice: geoService
     }
 });

-// api-routes1/users.js
+// api-paths1/users.js
 // inject both a dataprovider and geoservice dependency. module.exports = function(geoservice, dataprovider) {
     var doc = {